Understanding the system - Logistics extension

 .
 This event applies to both forward and reverse shipments.- This event specifies various shipment variations, such as Forward, Reverse, Multi-Piece Shipments (MPS), Cash on Delivery (COD)/Prepaid, and whether Quality Check (QC) is required.
 More about Assign DP here.

-- Sellers then confirm, invoice, and pack the shipment for the delivery partner to pick up.
+- Sellers then confirm, invoice, and pack the shipment for the DP to pick up.

 - From this point, DP status updates need to be synced by the extension to the OMS.
 The extension must map their status codes to the Fynd OMS statuses to reflect the current status of the shipment.